When looking for a boat insurance policy, boat owners often wonder whether their boat is covered by their homeowners insurance.

 You can reduce the cost of boat insurance by:

-- shopping around to find a policy that best meets your needs (note that Velos won’t be on any price comparison websites because we offer a tailored insurance service)
+- shopping around to find a policy that best meets your needs (NOTE: Velos won’t be on any price comparison websites because we offer a tailored insurance service)

 - building up a no claims bonus